ktogias/restFreenet/README.md

       If realtime boolean value is provided realtime for insert is set respectively.
 Default is false.

-      Returns 200 response with no data on success, or an error code with text error description on failure.
+      Returns 200 response with a json object containing the request URI of inserted data on success, or an error code with text error description on failure.

       e.g. POST http://localhost:8888/rest/insert/USK@GHe[...]PO/HelloWorld.txt/0?priority=1&realtime=0